amelielabs/amelie-docs/content/sql/overview.md

 ### Subscriptions

 Amelie supports persistent Subscriptions.
-They can be [CREATED](/docs/sql/ddl/subscriptions/create) any table or topic.
+They can be [CREATED](/docs/sql/ddl/subscriptions/create) any table, table clone or topic.
 Subscription provides direct access to the CDC in-memory queue.
 Each subscription has a state based on the WAL (**LSN**) position.
 Can be used for queries or real-time streaming.